 I incorporate rich coconut cream into the whipped cream, and a touch of coconut extract and dried mangoes into the zabaglione for a tropical, summery semifreddo.

-It’s important to use rehydrated dried mangoes, rather than fresh, because the lower water content keeps them soft and chewy when frozen rather than hard and icy.
+It’s important that you use rehydrated dried mangoes, rather than fresh, because the lower water content keeps them soft and chewy when frozen, rather than hard and icy.

 coconut mango semifreddo